-Nursing, which encompasses several careers, forms a critical component of the medical field.
+The many types of nursing form a critical component of the medical profession.
 Nursing assistants support other health professionals and provide basic care to patients.
-Registered nurses direct patient care and communicate with doctors and families to ensure patients receive appropriate medical attention.
+Registered nurses direct patient care and communicate with doctors and families to ensure that patients receive appropriate medical attention.
 Nurse practitioners often diagnose patients and provide treatment.

 An aging U.S. population drives the growing demand for nurses.
-The Census Bureau projects the number of Americans aged 65 or older will double from 2012 to 2050.
-The Bureau of Labor Statistics projects the nursing profession will grow 15% by 2026 — a rate much faster than the national average for all occupations.
+The Census Bureau projects that the number of Americans aged 65 or older will double by 2050.
+The Bureau of Labor Statistics (BLS) projects the nursing profession to grow 15% through 2026 -- a rate much faster than the national average for all occupations.

-A recent BLS reports names healthcare as one of the most important industries in Missouri, which means graduates of nursing colleges in Missouri can expect ample job opportunities in the field.
+A recent recent BLS report names healthcare as one of the most important industries in Missouri, which means graduates of nursing colleges in Missouri can expect ample job opportunities in the field.

 How to Become a Nurse in Missouri

 The Missouri Board of Nursing oversees nursing licensure in the state.
 All nursing professionals follow the same general process to obtain licensure, but costs and procedures vary by license type and candidate background.
-Missouri follows procedures associated with the Enhanced Nurse Licensure Compact (eNLC), which are set by the National Council of State Boards of Nursing.
-Nursing professionals licensed in eNLC states can practice in all states that have adopted these licensure standards.
+Missouri follows procedures associated with the Enhanced Nurse Licensure Compact (eNLC), set by the National Council of State Boards of Nursing (NCSBN).
+Nursing professionals licensed in eNLC states can practice in all states that adopt these licensure standards.

-Applicants for nursing licensure must have completed a recognized nursing degree program.
-Candidates can apply for registered nurse licensure with an ADN degree or a BSN degree, offered by most nursing colleges in Missouri.
-After obtaining an online nursing degree and licensure, RNs may aspire to specialized or advanced nursing roles, such as nurse practitioner or nurse midwife, which require MSN degrees.
+Applicants for nursing licensure need to complete a recognized nursing program.
+Candidates can apply for registered nurse licensure with an associate degree in nursing (ADN) degree or a bachelor's of science in nursing (BSN) degree, offered by most nursing colleges in Missouri.
+After obtaining an online nursing degree and licensure, registered nurses (RN) may aspire to specialized or advanced nursing roles, such as nurse practitioner or nurse midwife, which require master of science in nursing (MSN) degrees.
 Experienced nurses who want to train nursing students at the college level should pursue a doctor of nursing practice.

 Nursing Licensure in Missouri

-The Missouri Board of Nursing oversees nursing licensure in the state and follows licensing standards set by the National Council of State Boards of Nursing.
-After completing an online nursing degree, candidates must pass the NCLEX, which ensures nurses possess the knowledge and skills to work in entry-level nursing roles.
+The Missouri Board of Nursing oversees nursing licensure in the state and follows licensing standards set by the NCSBN.
+After completing an online nursing degree, candidates must pass the NCLEX, which ensures that nurses possess the knowledge and skills needed to work in entry-level nursing roles.

-Candidates must earn an ADN or BSN degree to be eligible to take the NCLEX, which costs $200 and takes up to five hours to complete.
+Candidates must earn an ADN or BSN degree to qualify for the NCLEX.
 While ADN and BSN programs in Missouri prepare students for the exam, most candidates dedicate several weeks to additional studies.

 Since Missouri adheres to nationally accepted nursing license standards, RNs with Missouri licenses can easily apply for licensure in other states.
-Although each state possesses the authority to set its own nursing regulations, the movement toward standardization allows RNs to work in other states obtaining additional licenses.
+Although each state possesses the authority to set its own nursing regulations, the movement toward standardization allows RNs to work in other states.

 Career Outlook for Nurses in Missouri